GV Osteopathic Clinic | Your Consultation

 Appointment Fee

-Payment is required at the time of consultation for all appointments except DVA.
-Please contact the clinic for our current fee schedule.
-Cash, Eftpos and Credit Card are all accepted.
+Payment is required at the time of your consultation for all appointments, except for DVA-covered services.

-Dept of Veterans Affairs (DVA)
+Department of Veterans’ Affairs (DVA)

 Workcover and TAC

-This clinic does not send accounts to Workcover or TAC and full payment is required at the time of consultation regardless of your claim status (please contact the clinic for the current fee.)
-A receipt will be issued upon receipt of payment which needs to be presented to your employer or insurer for reimbursement.
+This clinic does not bill Workcover or TAC directly.
+Full payment is required at the time of your consultation, regardless of your claim status.
+Please contact the clinic for our current fee schedule.

 Medicare